 “We’ll need to save up for Adelia’s funeral,” is a fist to the windpipe sentence I never thought my daughter would say in my lifetime, or hers for that matter.
 But there it was, out in the open.
 I’ll admit, on bad days I hear it in a running loop in my head.

 My granddaughter Adelia’s decline over the whole decade of her life has been plain to anyone with eyes.
 Yet without an official diagnosis, hope lived.
 Many of you have cheered her on, watched her grow, laughed at her adventures and cried for her sorrows.
 We all rejoiced over her smallest victories assured they meant that despite her disabilities, she’d be okay.
 But we knew, somewhere inside, something was terribly wrong.
-How wrong, was the only unknown.
+How terribly, was the only unknown.

 So, I did what any mom/grandma would.
 I’d helpfully (aka annoyingly) Google.

 Could it be this?
 That’s not so bad.
 What about this other thing?
 That could be removed.
 Or how about whatchacallit?
 Physical therapy might nip that right in the bud.
 We remained, with the aid of baffled doctors, ignorant.
 Finally, after eight years of tests that went nowhere, she got a semi-diagnosis.
+But, so what?
+She'd received more than one scary, life-shortening diagnosis before, which in the end were wrong.

 Turns out, a person can have a fatal illness run over them like Stephen King’s lawn mower without a formal introduction.
 Named or not, what they did know was brutal.
 I cannot bear to type its cruel affects.
-Suffice it to say that we will not get the happy ending we desperately held out for.
+Suffice it to say that we will not get the happy ending we held out for.

 We were blind, but now we see.